excalamus/nostalgic/README.md

 self.settings.my_tracked_value
 ```

-Furthermore, most applications probably require only a single
+Furthermore, most applications likely require only a single
 configuration.
 Nostalgic uses a Configuration singleton for this
 reason.
 Instantiate a Configuration and the next time one is created,
 it will be a reference to the already extant Configuration.
 This
-means explicit reference to the Configuration doesn't need to be
+means explicit references to the Configuration don't need to be passed
-passed around.
+around.

 # Quick Start
 A Configuration is a collection of Settings.

 - Use a dot to get the Setting value (like an attribute)
 - Settings can have a default initial value
-- `write()` Settings to disk and `read()` them back in.
+- `write()` settings to disk and `read()` them back in

 ```python
 # basic usage